codexplorer-io/expo-image-picker/README.md

 base64|whether to also include the image data in Base64 format|
 exif|whether to also include the EXIF data for the image.
 On iOS the EXIF data does not include GPS tags in the camera case|
 videoExportPreset|available on **iOS 11+ only**, but **deprecated**.
 Specify preset which will be used to compress selected video (<a href="https://docs.expo.dev/versions/latest/sdk/imagepicker/#imagepickervideoexportpreset" target="_blank">ImagePicker.VideoExportPreset</a>) (default: ImagePicker.VideoExportPreset.Passthrough)|
+onBeforePick|callback invoked when picker is open|
 onPick|callback invoked when image is selected.
 When the chosen item is an image, calback will be invoked with `{ canceled: false, assets: [{ type: 'image', uri, width, height, exif, base64 }] }`; when the item is a video, calback will be invoked with `{ canceled: false, assets: [{ type: 'video', uri, width, height, duration }] }`|
+onPickCancel|callback invoked if pick operation was canceled (mostly by the user)|
+onPickError|callback invoked if there was an error during the pick operation.
+Takes the `error` object as an argument.|